M-ZubairAhmed/mattermost-hackathon-nov2019/hackathon-submissions/m-zubairahmed-set-custom-status.md

 </details>

 <details><summary>4.
-Logout with the user and login with another user, head to former user direct chat to see the status the user have written i.e working remotely</summary>
+Open another incognito, login with another user, head to former user direct chat to see the status the user have written i.e in a meeting</summary>